Kansas District Life MinistryIn your book were written, every one of them, the days that were formed for me ... " (Ps. 139:16).

 In 2018, Pastor Kinney married his wife Hannah; they have three children.
 If you have any questions about issues pertaining to the sanctity of life, Pastor Kinney can be reached at email@example.com.

 ANNUAL KANSAS DISTRICT LIFE CONFERENCE

 The Kansas District Life Conference, launched in 2019, is held every year in Topeka in January.
-The one-day conference includes short worship services at the beginning and end of the day, presentations from one or two guest speakers, vendor displays, and if possible, the March for Life in downtown Topeka.
-Watch for information about the next Life Conference in the fall.
+The one-day conference includes short worship services at the beginning and end of the day, presentations from one or two guest speakers, and vendor displays.

 News and Resources